gitlabhq/gitlabhq/PROCESS.md

 make them aware of the issue earlier.
 They will analyze the priority and change it if needed.

+A ~regression label implies that a regress in functionality happened, a functionality which worked previously but no longer works currently.
+The ~regression label is not removed as part of the "Rescheduling" process.
+If an issue is indeed a regression, it should carry such context forward until it's fully resolved.
+A ~regression label on a ~bug tells us that something worked before and it needs extra attention from Engineering and Product Managers to schedule/reschedule.

+The milestone of a ~regression is used to schedule when the fix will be delivered.
+The creation time of a ~regression tells us which release it was found in.

 ## Release retrospective and kickoff

 - [Retrospective](https://about.gitlab.com/handbook/engineering/workflow/#retrospective)